thomasgalliker/ObjectDumper/README.md

 You can use this library in any .Net project which is compatible to PCL (e.g. Xamarin Android, iOS, Windows Phone, Windows Store, Universal Apps, etc.)

+### The Purpose of ObjectDumper
+Serialization, the process of converting a complex object to a machine-readable or over-the-wire transmittable string, is a technique often used in software engineering.
+A well-known serializer is Newtonsoft.JSON which serializes .NET objects to the data representation format JSON.
+ObjectDumper.NET provides pretty similar functionality:
+- ObjectDumper.NET serializes in-memory .NET objects to human-readable strings, often used to write complex C# objects to log files.
+See DumpStyle.Console.
+- ObjectDumper.NET serializes in-memory .NET objects to C# initializer code, which can be used to compile a C# object again.
+See DumpStyle.CSharp.

 ### API Usage
 #### Dumping C# Objects to Console.WriteLine
 The following sample program shows how ObjectDumper can be used to write C# objects to the console output: